OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 First, we create a ``MessageTypeSupportImpl`` object, then register the type with a type name using the ``register_type()`` operation.
 In this example, we register the type with a nil string type name, which causes the ``MessageTypeSupport`` interface repository identifier to be used as the type name.
-A specific type name such as “*Message*” can be used as well.
+A specific type name such as "*Message*" can be used as well.

 .. code-block:: cpp